divertingPan/video_scanner/README.md

 ## v0.3:

-The default save directory is the rootpath of the imported video.
+1. The default save directory is the rootpath of the imported video.

-cv2.imwrite() is replaced by cv2.imencode() to support special characters in the save path.
+2. cv2.imwrite() is replaced by cv2.imencode() to support special characters in the save path.

+3. Add the hint of segment width under 'adaptive' mode to check the moving detection results.

 ## v0.2: